danielathome19/AP-Computer-Science/Notes/Unit_06.md

 If you want to truly understand when and why we use certain algorithms over others, you'll need to learn a topic called [Asymptotic Analysis](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation), or [Big-O Notation](http://web.mit.edu/16.070/www/lecture/big_o.pdf), which provides us a means of mathematically analyzing how functions grow over time (and space) as the amount of data increases.
 This is typically the first true Computer Science topic that college majors learn in an infamous class known as ***Data Structures and Algorithms***.

 #### Bubble Sort
-Bubble sort is the most crude array sorting algorithm; it is impractical for large datasets and generally slow even for small ones.
+Bubble sort is the crudest array sorting algorithm; it is impractical for large datasets and generally slow even for small ones.
 However, its steps are so simple that it provides a good baseline for understanding the principles of designing sorting algorithms.
 The algorithm simply compares two adjacent values and swaps them until the entire list is sorted, *bubbling* them to the end of the list in sorted order.

 The steps are as follows:
 1. Compare the first two items in the list.
 If the first item is greater than the second item, swap them